 In the hot, dry summer if you keep your water dish outside you should dump it at night so you don’t attract rodents looking for a drink.
 Likewise in the winter when liquid water is hard to come by, a full heated bowl of water is just as welcoming as food.

 Store feed bags in metal bins

 It’s convenient to have extra feed on hand to cut down on trips to the store, but all that extra feed is a rodent buffet waiting to happen.
 They can easily chew a hole in feed bags and can chew through plastic bins.
 Get some metal trash cans with tight fitting lids to keep your unused feed in.

 If you feed your birds inside the coop, be strategic about where you put the feed.
 A feeder hanging from the ceiling in the center of the coop is an excellent placement.
 Rodents are always on the lookout for predators (and chickens do eat rodents), so they will creep along the walls and just dash out for a mouth of food, then come back to the shadows to eat it.
 Keeping food along the wall in an open bowl just makes it easy for them.

-My ducks have a hard time eating out of the hanging feeders, so I have pushed two pallets together, screwed plywood to the top & covered it with vinyl floor tiles (for easy cleaning).
-I put this in the middle of the coop with the feed bowls & water bowl on it.
-Raising it off the ground keeps straw out and also makes it scarier for rodents to get to (image being on a raised stage in the middle of a room surrounded by animals that can eat you while you steal their food!).
+My ducks have a hard time eating out of the hanging feeders they share with my chickens.
+I have taken two concrete blocks and pushed them together and placed the feed on top of that in the middle of the chicken barn floor.
+We have another two concrete blocks with the waterer a few feet away.
+Raising it off the ground keeps shavings out and also makes it scarier for rodents to get to.
 Try to avoid scattering feed or scratch loosely on the floor of the coop or in the run.
 Anything left uneaten is just there for the taking.

 If you already have an infestation